anoek/webrtc-group-chat-example/README.md

 ### Server Side
-This example uses node.js and socket.io to create a "Signaling Server", which runs on (or near) your webserver to manage who should talk to who.
+This example uses node.js and socket.io to create a "Signaling Server", which runs on (or near) your web server to manage who should talk to who.
 The purpose of the signaling server is to relay information between peers while you are setting them up to talk directly to each other.

 ### Client Side
-Included is `client.html` which, aside from jQuery and `adapter.js` (which just normalizes the WebRTC API until everything is standardized and de-prefixed), contains all of the logic to connect to the signaling server, join a virtual group chat channel, connect with peers, and stream video and audio to all party members.
+Included is `client.html` which contains all of the logic to connect to the signaling server, join a virtual group chat channel, connect with peers, and stream video and audio to all party members using the raw WebRTC API.

 Running